Sweden Democrats: 2022 general election (since 2022)

+In the 2026 parliamentary election, the Sweden Democrats were projected to lose around 11 seats, marking the first parliamentary election in which the party's share of the vote declined. Åkesson subsequently blamed both the Social Democrats and parties on the left for “mobilizing the Islamist voters who previously had other parties to vote for" and the emergence of smaller right-wing parties which failed to reach the threshold to enter the Riksdag for costing the SD support while political scientist Nicholas Aylott and journalist Tim Ross argued that the party had been a "victim of its own success" in cutting immigration and crime thereby reducing the importance of issues the SD had been associated with along with Social Democrat leader Magdalena Andersson pledging a stricter stance on immigration.

 Ideology and political positions

 The Sweden Democrats' current party programme is based on "democratic nationalism" and social conservatism.
 The SD platform expresses that the party's core philosophy is inspired by Swedish national conservatism and parts of the social democratic folkhemmet ('the people's home') idea.
 SD rejects any positioning of the party within the classic left-right scale, instead referring to itself as a "value-oriented" or "value-conservative" party.
 The party has stated that "basic social justice with traditional conservative ideas", nationalism and desires for democratic and good governance form its main principles.
 Nevertheless, the party is often described by international commentators as being right-wing to far-right.

 In policy, SD articulates its main focus to be the areas of immigration, law and order and the elderly.
 The party also attaches particular importance to its economic and family policies.
 The SD criticizes multiculturalism in Sweden and emphasizes preserving national heritage.
 It is also opposed to what it sees as a constant shift of power from Stockholm to the European Union and campaigns to protect Swedish sovereignty and financial autonomy against the EU.